 Therefor we are not seeing supply from regular sellers.
 We are not seeing supply from foreclosures; we are not seeing turn over from landlords.
 No short sales, no pre foreclosures.

 The narrative in the press regarding real estate has not given a clear picture.
 Lawrence Yuen, chief economist for the Florida Realtor’s is predicting a 4 % rise in prices in Florida this year.
 If supply stays this tight, he will probably be wrong, and appreciation will be much stronger.

-Since February 7, there have only been a handful of foreclosures filed in Pasco County.
-None of these have been mortgage foreclosures.
+Since February 7, 2020, there have only been a handful of foreclosures filed in Pasco County.
+Very few of them have been mortgage foreclosures.

 When the moratorium ends, the foreclosures will be trackable in real time.
 That means we will be able to monitor foreclosure filings within one hour of being submitted.
 Each day we will count them.
 Each week we will total them and each month they will be tabulated.

 The narrative in the press will start to pick it up.
 Have you noticed how the press focuses on unemployment numbers, seeming to be more sensational when they are bad?
-This type of focus and press will be our future as the foreclosure bubble approaches.
+This type of focus and press will be our future as a foreclosure bubble approaches.

 It can take 5 months and more for a foreclosure to become part of the supply chain.
 So, this inventory is a long way off.
 We will see pre foreclosures, short sales, and evictions first.